-Halloween is that time of the year where you can showcase your creativity, play pretend, or dress up like your favorite superhero or character.
+Halloween is that time of the year when you can showcase your creativity, play pretend, or dress up like your favourite superhero or character.
 Your choice of costume can run from simple to totally outrageous.
 You can buy it off the shelf or take the DIY route.

 Jabba the Hutt

 The idea of dressing up like Jabba the Hutt is almost similar with the Fatso costume, except that it’s going to take a lot of work.
 But if you will be able to pull it off, then it’s going to be amazing.
 Use a hoverboard to complete your costume and make it easy to drag yourself with all that bulk, and extended tail.